kevingessner/luna/README.md

 - `waveshare/`: C code based on Waveshare's RPi library at https://github.com/waveshare/IT8951-ePaper/tree/master/Raspberry
     - builds `bin/epd`, which displays a bitmap on the e-paper display
     - build with `make waveshare` after building `bcm2835` at least once
-- `loader/`: Python code that downloads the moon image, prepares it for display, and optionally displays it
+- `loader/`: Python code that prepares the moon image for display and optionally displays it
-    - caches data to `/var/tmp/luna` and produces `/var/tmp/luna/tmp-display.bmp` for display
+    - produces `/var/tmp/luna/tmp-display.bmp` for display
     - hard-coded display size and location are here
     - requires a virtualenv that is built by `make loader`
+    - `images/`: library of images and ephemeris data from NASA
 - `systemd/`: systemd unit for running the loader
     - installs a service named `luna`
     - see its logs with `sudo journalctl -eu luna`